cristinafsanz/web-animation-technologies/README.md

 ## GSAP 3
 - Getting started with GSAP 3: https://greensock.com/get-started/
+- How to animate on the web with Greensock: https://css-tricks.com/how-to-animate-on-the-web-with-greensock/
 - New features of GSAP 3: https://tympanus.net/codrops/2019/11/14/the-new-features-of-gsap-3/
 - Vue.js and GSAP: https://blog.usejournal.com/vue-js-gsap-animations-26fc6b1c3c5a